 The Star: Rotisserie Chicken

-If we were to rank time-saving weeknight cooking hacks, securing a really good, ready-to-eat, rotisserie chicken would absolutely top the list.
+If we were to rank time-saving weeknight cooking hacks, securing a really good rotisserie chicken would absolutely top the list.
 It’s incredibly versatile and you can normally get a couple meals out of it.
-(Lunch the next day?)
-Combine it with prepared sauce and a couple of fresh veggies, and it is instantly transformed into something new and delicious.
+(Lunch the next day, anyone?)
+Combine it with prepared sauce and a couple of fresh veggies, and dinner is instantly transformed into something new and delicious.

 The Star: Dungeness Crab Cakes